-- Who is visiting your website, and why
+- Who is checking out your website and why?

 1. Know what your website’s most valuable pages are

-Think of the website redesign process as a house remodel.
+Website redesign is analogous to home improvement in this way.
 You wouldn’t start a remodel by swinging your hammer in random directions and knocking down walls without first double-checking if they’re load-bearing.
 Likewise, before launching into a redesign, you should have a clear map of your website ecosystem, scope out your wireframes, and know which pages need to be handled with care versus which ones can be torn down and rebuilt from scratch.

-One way to go about it is investigating the relationship between traffic and conversions; depending on how the two are connected, each of your website pages will fall into one of 4 likely categories:
+Investigating the connection between traffic and conversions is one approach; depending on the nature of that connection, each page of your website will fall into one of four buckets.

 High conversion, high traffic pages

-→ these are the most precious and valuable pages for your business: any mistake you make here could have disastrous consequences, which is why you need to approach them with caution and 10x more care compared to everything else you are going to redesign on your website.
+→These are the most important and profitable pages for your company: any mistake you make here could have disastrous consequences, which is why you need to approach them with caution and 10x more care compared to everything else you are going to redesign on your website.

 High conversion, low traffic pages

 You should proceed with caution when redesigning these pages because of the conversions they lead to, even if they do not receive a high volume of traffic at the moment.

 →There is a lot of visitors to these pages, but they aren’t converting.
 Redesign with the goal of making things better; in this case, you are not gambling on new customers, so you have more leeway to be experimental than in the first two.